-Eat a diet high in fiber.
+Design diet for you that's high in fiber.
 Eat whole cereal grains, particularly those with soluble fiber such as oats and barley, beans and legumes and fruits and vegetables.
 Cracked flax, besides adding healthy fiber, contains lignans, which have been shown to provide protection for women at risk for breast cancer.
 These fiber-rich foods help you feel full longer, and don't cause the sudden rise in blood-sugar levels that can occur when consuming refined carbohydrates.

 Limit animal protein

 Reduce or, better still, eliminate red meat and poultry.
 Instead, use plant-based sources of protein such as lentils, chickpeas, tofu, tempeh, veggie burgers and wheat-gluten products such as seitan.

 These cancer-fighting nutritional recommendations are intended to help curtail inflammation, reduce free-radical damage, minimize platelet activation (which can lead to dangerous blood clotting), manage blood-sugar surges and reduce serum levels of insulin growth factor.